vadimv/server-components/README.md

         div(of(service.apply(s.get().user.id).map(str -> text(str))))
 ```

-another one is for code fragments with imperative logic, if operator branching, uses a ``Supplier<S>`` as the argument:
+another one is for code fragments with imperative logic, if operator branching, gets a ``Supplier<S>`` as its argument:
 ```java
     import static rsp.dsl.Html.*;
     ...